When NeoMutt starts up it looks for two configuration files – one “ system” file and one “ user” file.

 folder-hook work "set sort=threads"

 However, the sorting method is not restored to its previous value when reading a different mailbox.
-To specify a default command, use the pattern “.” before other folder-hook s adjusting a value on a per-folder basis because folder-hook s are evaluated in the order given in the configuration file.
+To specify a default command, use the regex “.” before other folder-hook s adjusting a value on a per-folder basis because folder-hook s are evaluated in the order given in the configuration file.

 The keyboard buffer will not be processed until after all hooks are run; multiple push or exec commands will end up being processed in reverse order.